Prakhar16Leo/Superstore-Sales-Delivery-Analysis-with-SQL-Data-Modeling/README.md

---- Superstore-Sales-Delivery-Analysis-with-SQL-Data-Modeling
+Superstore-Sales-Delivery-Analysis-with-SQL-Data-Modeling
 This project focuses on analyzing retail sales and delivery performance using SQL.
-The objective was to identify operational inefficiencies, evaluate delivery performance, and understand sales patterns across different business dimensions, and also to transform a raw dataset into a relational database structure to simulate real-world data systems.
+The objective was to identify operational inefficiencies, evaluate delivery performance, understand sales patterns across different business dimensions, and transform a raw dataset into a relational database structure to simulate real-world data systems.
 Business Problem

----Retail businesses need to understand:
+Retail businesses need to understand:

 Which factors affect delivery performance where operational delays occur